knative/eventing/docs/planning/bug_triage.md

 ## Bug Triage

-- WG lead will form a bug triage team (TODO: Ville)
+- WG lead will form a bug triage team.
 - There will be one bug triage champion each week to triage incoming bugs and assign them correct priority.
 This role will be rotated among engineers in the bug triage team.